-The winery "Hamilton Russel Vineyards" is located in the Hemel-en-Aarde Valley (heaven and earth valley) in the South African wine-growing district Walker Bay
+The "Hamilton Russel Vineyards" winery is located in the Hemel-en-Aarde Valley (Heaven and Earth Valley) in the South African wine-growing district Walker Bay

-, Every year around 200,000 bottles of wine are produced.
+, Around 200,000 bottles of wine are produced annually.